iva2k/total-app/CREATING.md

 Whole DAL deserves to be a separate library and half a book.
 See source files `src/lib/dal/...` in repo.

+## Message Service - sending Email and SMS messages

+See `src/lib/services/messageService.ts` source in repo for a simple email and SMS service wrapper.
+Uses `nodemailer` for emails and Twilio for SMS (Twilio is not free).

+See <https://github.com/typpo/textbelt> for a free SMS with limited capabilities (it blasts SMS in email to known carrier gateways).

+See <https://textbelt.com> for a simple but powerful paid SMS version.

 ## References

 - Svelte components: <https://www.shadcn-svelte.com/docs>